-Additional background information on this proposal (and its relationship to the RMP) can be found on page 11 of IWC/53/RMS 4.
-Japan: delete paragraph.
-Japan: delete paragraph.
+11 Japan: delete paragraph.
 Secretariat: This paragraph may be best placed as a paragraph between paras 15 & 16 in Chapter IV, Operational Matters.

-&lt;sup>2 The Governments of Japan, Norway, Peru and the Union of Soviet Socialist Republics lodged objection to paragraph 10(e) within the prescribed period.
+5 The Governments of Japan, Norway, Peru and the Union of Soviet Socialist Republics lodged objection to paragraph 10(e) within the prescribed period.
 For all other Contracting Governments this paragraph came into force on 3 February 1983.
 Peru withdrew its objection on 22 July 1983.
 The Government of Japan withdrew its objections with effect from 1 May 1987 with respect to commercial pelagic whaling; from 1 October 1987 with respect to commercial coastal whaling for minke and Bryde's whales; and from 1 April 1988 with respect to commercial coastal sperm whaling.
-The objections of Norway and the Russian Federation not having been withdrawn, the paragraph is not binding upon these Governments.
-Japan: delete para.
+The objections of Norway and the Russian

+Federation not having been withdrawn, the paragraph is not binding upon these Governments.

+12 Japan: delete para.
 Agree with Secretary's explanation for deletion of this para as in Doc IWC/53/RMS 4 page 11

-&lt;sup>14 Secretariat: note that this whole section will need to be revised with the adoption of any future AWMP.
-It will also need to be revised to take account of any new catch limits agreed by the Commission at IWC/54.
+13 Secretariat: note that this whole section will need to be revised with the adoption of any future AWMP.
+It has been revised to take account of new catch limits agreed by the Commission at IWC/54 and at the 5th Special Meeting of the IWC in October 2002.

-\ The Commission, on advice of the Scientific Committee, shall establish as far as possible (a) a minimum stock level for each stock below which whales shall not be taken, and (b) a rate of increase towards the MSY level for each stock.
+The Commission, on advice of the Scientific Committee, shall establish as far as possible (a) a minimum stock level for each stock below which whales shall not be taken, and (b) a rate of increase towards the MSY level for each stock.
 The Scientific Committee shall advise on a minimum stock level and on a range of rates of increase towards the MSY level under different regimes.
-Secretariat: para 13 (a) (3) from the current Schedule has been re-inserted permitted only when the meat and products of such whales are to be used exclusively for local consumption by the aborigines.
-Where catch limits are set for more than one year, these shall be reviewed annually by the Commission in light of the advice of the Scientific Committee.